// i am done with dating

 It's not as fun as it looks.
 Trust me.
 I have been into the online dating scene (only until recently) and have experienced more heartache than success than I'd ever wish to experience in a lifetime.

 I honestly don't think online dating is what God had in mind when he created romance.
 Talking to random guys online, then moving to text, then meeting in person, and then talking continuously for two weeks after...then nothing...seems to have a greater impact on ones' self-esteem than people might think, and it's not by any means ROMANTIC!

 Dating, period, isn't fun.
 But I will go ahead and say this, if you're thinking about dating online, let it be known that it can/does become an obsession.
-It becomes, well, like a hobby, really.
-And that, I will say, does distract from ones relationship with Christ, because you're too busy dwelling over the questions pertaining to the reasons behind why the guy you were talking to for two weeks suddenly STOPPED talking to you.
+It becomes, well, like a hobby.
+And that, I will say, does distract from one's relationship with Christ, because you're too busy dwelling on the questions about the reasons behind why the guy you were talking to for two weeks suddenly STOPPED talking to you.
 (I have been there, done that!
 Not fun).

 We must focus on who God wants us to be, before we worry about who we are supposed to be with.
 (Jarrid Wilson)

 Truthfully, that quote would have made me smile.
 Probably even cry.
 As it really should!
 Because it's so true.
 But, yes, it's been difficult to read this, and be happy and smile about the beautiful truth of this quote when all I could see was the depressing reality of my life - SINGLE.